-A Lasting Power of Attorney gives another person, or more than one, the legal authority to make certain decisions on your behalf, in the event that you are unable to do so or lose mental capability whether it is through a brain injury or developing a disease such as Alzheimer’s.
+A Lasting Power of Attorney gives another person, or more than one, the legal authority to make certain decisions on your behalf if you are unable to do so or lose mental capacity, whether that’s through a brain injury or by developing a disease such as Alzheimer’s.
 Making an LPA is not just for the elderly, but for all manner of people, including those who take part in extreme sports or participate in contact sports such as rugby.

 There are two types of Lasting Power of Attorney:

-Our highly specialised power of attorney solicitors here at Gorvins can help you make Lasting Powers of Attorney (LPA) and discuss all the options available to you.
+Our highly specialised wills, trust & probates solicitors can help you appoint a Lasting Powers of Attorney (LPA) and discuss all the options available to you.
 Through our advice, you’ll be best placed to make the best decision and plan for your specific circumstances.
 For both types of LPA, you must instruct someone who you fully trust to act on your behalf or you can give them specific guidance in regards to your wishes.
 Our expert Court of Protection solicitors can also offer advice and guidance if you would like to make a deputyship application.

 All of our Power of Attorney UK solicitors are either STEP qualified or training to become STEP qualified, which is an advanced professional qualification to make sure we are in the best position to help you.
 We are also members of Solicitors of the Elderly, an independent national organisation of lawyers who provide specialist legal advice for older and vulnerable people, their families and carers.

-Your next port of call is to contact one of our power of attorney UK solicitors to discuss how you can plan forward.
-You can call us on 0343 507 5151, email email@example.com or fill in the online contact form and we will quickly get back in touch.
-For more services, including Asset Protection Trust advice, get in touch today.
+To get started, simply contact one of our power of attorney UK solicitors to discuss how you can plan forward.
+You can call us on 0161 930 5151, email email@example.com or fill in the online contact form and we’ll be in touch.

 Michael made us feel very welcome and was reassuringly sensitive and... ...Meredith Barlow-Walsh from Macclesfield